seaweedfs/seaweedfs-csi-driver/README.md

 ## Utilize exiting SeaweedFS storage for your Kubernetes cluster (bare metal)

-1. Git clone this repository and add your SeaweedFS master IP to `deploy/kubernetes/seaweeedfs-csi.yaml` (2 places)
+1. Git clone this repository and add your SeaweedFS master IP to `deploy/kubernetes/seaweedfs-csi.yaml` (2 places)

 2. Apply the container storage interface for SeaweedFS for your cluster
 ```
-$ kubectl apply -f deploy/kubernetes/seaweeedfs-csi.yaml
+$ kubectl apply -f deploy/kubernetes/seaweedfs-csi.yaml
 ```
 3. Ensure all the containers are ready and running
 ```
 $ kubectl get po -n kube-system
 ```
-4. Testing: Create a persistant volume claim for 5GiB with name `seaweeedfs-csi-pvc` with storage class `seaweeedfs-storage`.
+4. Testing: Create a persistant volume claim for 5GiB with name `seaweedfs-csi-pvc` with storage class `seaweedfs-storage`.
 The value, 5Gib does not have any significance as for SeaweedFS the whole filesystem is mounted into the container.
 ```
-$ kubectl apply -f deploy/kubernetes/sample-seaweeedfs-pvc.yaml
+$ kubectl apply -f deploy/kubernetes/sample-seaweedfs-pvc.yaml
 ```
 5. Verify if the persistant volume claim exists and wait until its the STATUS is `Bound`
 ```